 Terre des hommes (Tdh) has been active in Mauritania since 1984 and runs programmes promoting the health and protection of children and their families.
-In 2013, more than 60,000 people benefited from Tdh’s activities.
+In 2014, nearly 51,000 people benefited from Tdh’s activities.

 Mauritania is affected by two major crises.
 On one hand, the ongoing political crisis in Mali is causing thousands of Touaregs to flee to Mauritania, a country with a very similar culture.
 Officially, 89,000 people are living in refugee camps, where promiscuity and insecurity pose the greatest risks for children.
 Because these camps are located in the conflict zones, they are difficult to access, and Caucasians are not permitted to enter, thus limiting the possibilities of humanitarian intervention.
 Furthermore, the food crisis in the Sahel has not spared Mauritania.
 Marked by a significant lack of rain, 2011 ushered in a severe drought, affecting agriculture and livestock and exposing the population to food insecurity.
 The country is also vulnerable to the effects of the global financial crisis, and the price of staple goods continues to rise.
 Despite efforts undertaken by the government, the results of health and social projects remain poor and insufficiently documented.